alex-rawlings/baggins/README.md

 energy transitions from $\mathcal{E}>0$ to $\mathcal{E}<0$ are indicated by numbered arrows, and the corresponding times printed to the console.
 The desired time to turn on `Ketju` can thus be found.
-8. Create the children perturbed runs of the main `Gadget` run using the script `perturb_bhs.py` in `./code/initialise_scripts` with the merger parameter file.
+4. Create the children perturbed runs of the main `Gadget` run using the script `merger_setup.py` in `./code/initialise_scripts` with the merger parameter file and one option of:
+    - `bh`: perturb the BHs by a user-defined amount in phase space.
+    - `field`: pertub a single field particle by a user defined amount.
-This generates a set of runs with the phase-space coordinates of the BHs randomised using the Brownian motion distributions of step 6.
+This generates a set of runs with perturbed phase-space coordinates of the BHs relative to the galaxy centre of mass.
 Other `Gadget paramfile` options may be changed here too (especially $\eta=0.002$).
-9. Run each pertured run with `Ketju`.
+5. Run each pertured run with `Ketju`.
 The analytical time to merger can be estimated using `hardening_rates.py` in `./code/analysis_scripts`.
 If the BHs have not merged within the upper limit set by the analytical expectation, the run may need to be terminated.